Postgraduate Course: Text Remix (fusion online) (EFIE11003)

 The practical work in the course will involve programming though Notebook-based worksheets.
 Students will therefore be introduced to some basic concepts and practice in computer programming using text as a data source to drive their exploration of these concepts.
-For example, one of the first tasks will be to replicate some simple text games to stimulate the creation of a new artwork.
+For example, the first tasks will be to replicate some simple text-based games in code to stimulate the creation of new artworks.

-The programming content will be built to include some simple automata (e.g. Markov chain text generator, twitter bot), web scraping to obtain text data, and an introduction to some aspects of natural language processing.
-We will cover some quantitative text analysis ideas, discuss qualitative analysis, and the concept of automated 'coding' will be demonstrated.
+The programming content will be built to include some simple automata (e.g. Markov chain text generator, twitter bot), web scraping to obtain text data, and an introduction to some aspects of natural language processing, including ChatGPT.
+We will cover some quantitative text analysis ideas and discuss qualitative analysis.

 Taught sessions will cover a mix of time spent on:

 (2) Text-based games;

 (4) Discussion and peer feedback on creative and coding tasks;

 (5) Group working and discussion.